holochain/docs-pages/src/concepts/3_private_data.md

 1. **The hash of the DNA**.
 Because the DNA constitutes the 'rules of play' for everyone in the app, this entry shows that you have seen and agree to abide by those rules.
 2. **Your agent ID**.
 This contains your public key as a record of your digital identity.
 The signatures on all subsequent entries must match this public key in order to be valid.
 This entry can also contain extra information necessary for gaining entry to the network, such as an invite code or proof of paid dues.

 After this comes the **app entries** or user data.
-As a developer, you define the format and custom **validation rules** for each type of app entry with which your DNA deals.
-They can contain anything that fits into a string, but most of the time you'll want them to contain JSON so they can have meaningful structure.
+As a developer, you define the format and **validation rules** for each type of app entry that your DNA deals with.
+An entry can contain anything that fits into a string, but most of the time you'll want to give it structure using JSON.
 Our SDK gives you the tools to automatically convert from Rust data structures to JSON and back again.

 Other special system entry types may show up, but we'll get to those later.